Seminar in Biology

 Principles of Biology

 The basic principles common to living organisms, including: cell and molecular biology, genetics, organismal physiology, ecology, evolution.
 All sections address these topics, but the focus for each may vary.
-A description of section topics is available each term.
 Designed for non-science majors.
-BIO-101 may not be enrolled after successful completion of BIO-111.

 Introduction to the study of inheritance.
 Topics include: transmission of genes in cellular and organismal reproduction, structure and arrangement of genetic material in the cell, control and function of genes, and population genetics.
 Equal emphasis given to inheritance patterns and molecular genetics.
 Laboratories include testing the genetics of Drosophila and other organisms, and basic molecular techniques.

 Investigation of the biochemistry, physiology, immunology, pathogenicity, isolation and identification of microorganisms, particularly bacteria.
 Laboratory work includes standard procedures for studying the physiology of bacteria and the identification of unknown bacteria.

 Public Health Biology

 A study of the biological principles of human diseases and conditions of public health importance and the applications of the principles in biology and public health for treatments and preventions.
 Laboratory work includes microbiology, computer exercises, and field trips.

 The impacts of ecosystem changes on emerging and reemerging infectious diseases in animals and plants (both domestic and wild) and how these diseases influence communities, ecosystems, and human welfare.
 Laboratories include field and lab work.